Summary: If being judged makes you uncomfortable, here are some ways to structure a feedback session for success.

-Who do you think has the hardest time with feedback?
+Who do you think has the most challenging time with feedback?
 Is it the giver or the receiver?

-In most leadership development programs the focus is on how the giver, the leader discusses feedback with the receiver, the employee.
+Most leadership development programs focus on how the giver, the leader, discusses feedback with the receiver, the employee.

 The team leader comes into the meeting armed with a pre-thought-out performance review, feedback from others on the team, and the comforting fact that they are in charge.